tangle-network/webb.js/packages/sdk-core/README.md

 # @webb-tools/sdk-core

-#  helpers for Zero-Knowledge and deposit notes it uses `wasm-utils`, and provider easier API
+#  Helpers for Zero-Knowledge and Note generation
+The package provides a cleaner API to the underlying `wasm-utils`

 # Deposit note
 The note contain the data.